 How Much Is Ongoing Dog Ownership?

-Ongoing canine companionship comes with costs such as food, routine veterinary care, medications like flea and tick prevention creams, hygiene items like poop bags and regular grooming for certain breeds.
+Pet ownership comes with annual expenses such as food, routine veterinary care, medications like flea and tick prevention creams, hygiene items like poop bags, pet insurance and regular grooming for certain breeds.
 How much dog ownership costs annually depends on breed, size and overall health.

 Many pooch parents significantly underestimate how much the costs of raising a dog will impact their monthly budget.
 Those with giant breeds like great Danes may pay over $100 per month just for kibble, not including treats or wet food.